duxsco/wan/router/README.md

 ### Network ⇨ Interfaces ⇨ LAN

-If you change the IP for the LAN interface like I do you need to change the static IP on your working machine accordingly and access the router's web interface available at the new IP within a certain time.
+If you change the IP of the LAN interface like I do you need to change the static IP on your working machine accordingly and access the router's web interface available at the new IP within a certain time.
 Otherwise, the IP settings of the router are reverted.

 ```
 uci set dhcp.lan=dhcp